newt0/in-fight-amm-monorepo/docs/ja/pitch-script with guidance.md

 Normal prediction markets take / **3 to 7 days**.
 IN-FIGHT AMM pays out / in **about 10 minutes** / after the fight.
-Users can move / to the next match / right away.
+Users can move to the next match / right away.
-This speed fits / live combat sports / perfectly.
+This speed, fits live combat sports perfectly.

 We also use / verified real-time data / via **Nautilus**.
 We pull official fight data / from partners / like ONE Championship.